-If your car is standing in cold weather, you must take precautions before turning on the car radio.
+If your car is standing in cold weather for a long time, you must take precautions before turning on the car radio.

 In cold weather, the materials contact and eventually crack sometimes.
 So before turning the radio on, you should properly warm up the car.

-Modern fuel-injected gas engines do not require longer times to warm up, and even in the cold weather, it does not take a long time for a car to warm up.
+Modern fuel-injected gas engines do not require longer times to warm up, and even in cold weather, it does not take long for a car to warm up.

 Here are the simple steps you should consider before turning on the car radio:

-- Make sure to park the car in sunlight during winters.
+#1.
+Make sure to park the car in the sunlight during winter.
 The sunlight will help maintain a warm temperature inside the vehicle.

-- After starting the car, rotate the heat control knob to the hottest setting, turn the air control knob to head and feat setting (for even distributing hot air inside the cabin), and the fan control knob should be fully open.
+#2.
+After starting the car, rotate the heat control knob to the hottest setting, turn the air control knob to the head and feet setting (for even distributing hot air inside the cabin), and the fan control knob should be fully open.

-- Now you have warmed up the car radio, and it’s time to turn it on.
+#4.
+Now that you have warmed up the car radio, it’s time to turn it on.

-If the car radio screen is still showing weird things or the car radio is not functioning well, you should take a car to the professional to check the radio.
+If the car radio screen is still showing weird things or the car radio is not functioning well, you should take a car to a professional to check the radio.

 How Does Cold Affect Diodes in Car Audio?

-What is a diode, and how the temperature affect it?
+What is a diode, and how does the temperature affect it?

-A diode is a semiconductor device that acts as a one-way switch in an electronic circuit.
-It allows the flow of current in one direction and restricts the current flow in the opposite direction.
+A diode is a semiconductor device acting as a one-way electronic circuit switch.
+It allows the current to flow in one direction and restricts the current flow in the opposite direction.

 The power output of a diode is directly proportional to the temperature.
 It means that in cold weather, the diode acts as an open switch in the circuit.

-Lowering of temperature increases the resistance of all semiconductor components used in radios.
-Thus when you try to start your radio in cold weather, the amount of current is not high enough to balance out the resistance caused by cold temperature.
+Lowering temperature increases the resistance of all semiconductor components used in radios.
+Thus when you try to start your radio in cold weather, the amount of current needs to be higher to balance out the resistance caused by cold temperatures.